Vinssou/Reacher/Report.md

 ### Conclusion
 The evolution strategy is impressive to solve really complex problems without using backpropagation.
 This technique is based only on generating random weights.
 By the previous improvement described I could increase the score from 3 to reach above 10.
-All the source code is available [in this repository](https://github.com/Vinssou/ReacherEvolution)
+All the source code with the various improvement is available [here](https://github.com/Vinssou/ReacherEvolution/blob/master/Continuous_Control.ipynb)

 ![Progress](evolution_progresss01.png)